zenml-io/zenml/docs/book/mlops_stacks/alerters/custom.md

 ## Build your own custom alerter

-Creating your own custom alerter can be done in three simple steps:
+Creating your own custom alerter can be done in three steps:

 1. Create a class that inherits from the `BaseAlerter`.
 2. Define the `FLAVOR` class variable in your class (e.g., `FLAVOR="discord"`)